briandunnington/Roact/README.md

 Roact provides a subset of the full React lifecycle methods.
 In most cases, the methods that are provided are the same, but there are a few differences:

     constructor > `init()`
-componentWillMount > NOT SUPPORTED render > `render()` componentDidMount > `componentDidMount()` componentWillReceiveProps > NOT SUPPORTED shouldComponentUpdate > `shouldComponentUpdate()` componentWillUpdate > NOT SUPPORTED componentDidUpdate > NOT SUPPORTED componentWillUnmount > NOT SUPPORTED componentDidCatch > NOT SUPPORTED
+    componentWillMount > NOT SUPPORTED
+    render > `render()`
+    componentDidMount > `componentDidMount()`
+    componentWillReceiveProps > NOT SUPPORTED
+    shouldComponentUpdate > `shouldComponentUpdate()`
+    componentWillUpdate > NOT SUPPORTED
+    componentDidUpdate > NOT SUPPORTED
+    componentWillUnmount > NOT SUPPORTED
+    componentDidCatch > NOT SUPPORTED

+# Mixing-and-matching normal SG nodes

+Roact lets you mix and match Roact components with normal SG components, just like you can mix and match React components and normal DOM components.
+Simply specify the normal component name as the `type` passed to `h()` and specify the field values as the `props`.
+NOTE: some normal SG components intrinsicly create their own children.
+Roact can handle this and allows you to specify additional Roact-style children as well, but if the SG component dynamically changes the number or order of its children, you may encounter issues.

+    'Button is a normal SG component that intrinsicly creates its own children h("Button", {
+        text: "button text"
+        textColor: "0xff0000"
+    }, [
+        'CustomComponent can still be added as an _additional_ child to Button h("CustomComponent", {
+            blink: true
+        })
+    ])

 # Files

     source/Roact.brs - contains all of the Roact runtime functions components/RoactComponent.xml & components/RoactComponent.brs - base class for Roact components

 # What about JSX